Fidelity vs Schwab Comparison

 Long-Term Investors and Retirement Savers: Very even here.

-Stock and ETF Trading: Schwab’s thinkorswim trading platform gives it the edge here.
+Stock and ETF Trading: Schwab’s thinkorswim platform gives it an edge.

-Small Accounts: No minimums or commissions at both brokers.
+Small Accounts: No minimums or commissions at either broker.

 Promotions